prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Base image that is used to deploy pods, without tag.
+<p>baseImage that is used to deploy pods, without tag.
 Deprecated: use &lsquo;image&rsquo; instead.</p>
 </td>
 </tr>